ils94/DFOA_Alert/README.md

 # How does it works?

-A loop will be scanning for Outpost Attacks every 3 seconds, then, when the DFOA API returns something, it will then start a countdown of 30 minutes.

-It will then keep scanning to see if the event has ended, and if so, it will display the time the event started and when it ended (using the time zone of the player's computer)
+A loop will be scanning for Outpost Attacks every 3 seconds, then, when the DFOA API returns something, it will then start a countdown of 20 minutes. (or the remaining time left) It will then keep scanning to see if the event has ended.

 # Why not just use the Discord bot?